 The response contains the

-Keep track of the status of the dispute through the dispute webhooks that you receive.
+Keep track of the status of the dispute by listening to the dispute webhook messages that you receive.